 Focus.
 Focus.
 And Focus.
-You might have come across this word probably thousands of times, for all the reasons.
-Whether it was your parents asking you to focus on your studies, your boss asking you to focus on your work, your gf asking you to focus on the relationship, or at 112 other places—you will never hear the end of it, and for all the good reasons.
+You might have come across this word probably tens of thousands of times.
+Whether it was your parents asking you to focus on your studies, your boss asking you to focus on your work, your gf asking you to focus on the relationship, or at 112 other places—you will never hear the end of it, and for good reasons.

 Life is all about focusing on the right thing at the right place.
 Many of our problems can vanish instantly, only if we learn how to focus on things the right way.
 Here, I am not gonna hand you a list of “quick tips” on how to focus better—you can find a ton of shit like that out there already—here I am gonna go to do the bottom of it—what causes us to not be able to focus—the ultimate way to uproot this issue once and for all.